Aliases for MMP14 Gene

-MMP14 (Matrix Metallopeptidase 14 (Membrane-Inserted)) is a Protein Coding gene.
+MMP14 (Matrix Metallopeptidase 14) is a Protein Coding gene.
 Diseases associated with MMP14 include winchester syndrome and multicentric osteolysis, nodulosis, and arthropathy.
-Among its related pathways are Degradation of the extracellular matrix and HIF-2-alpha transcription factor network.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and metalloendopeptidase activity.
+Among its related pathways are Degradation of the extracellular matrix and Matrix Metalloproteinases.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and metalloendopeptidase activity.
 An important paralog of this gene is MMP13.

 UniProtKB/Swiss-Prot for MMP14 Gene

 Seems to specifically activate progelatinase A. May thus trigger invasion by tumor cells by activating progelatinase A on the tumor cell surface.
 May be involved in actin cytoskeleton reorganization by cleaving PTK7.
 Acts as a positive regulator of cell growth and migration via activation of MMP15.
 Involved in the formation of the fibrovascular tissues in association with pro-MMP2.

 Matrix metalloproteases (matrix metalloproteinase, MMPs), also called matrixins, are zinc-dependent endopeptidases and the major proteases in ECM degradation.
 MMPs are capable of degrading several extracellular molecules and a number of bioactive molecules.